 When you become pregnant, rising levels of the hormone progesterone slow your digestive system to a snail’s pace, and for good reason: your body is absorbing the extra nutrients and fluids it needs to grow a healthy baby.
 The result, though, is harder stools that are more difficult to pass.
-This happens so early that it’s a first sign of pregnancy for some women, says Suzanne Wong, an OB/GYN at Toronto’s St. Joseph’s Health Centre.
+This happens so early that it is the first sign of pregnancy for some women, says Suzanne Wong, an OB/GYN at Toronto’s St. Joseph’s Health Centre.

-In your second and third trimesters, pressure from your growing uterus on your bowels can exacerbate the problem, and that extra iron and calcium in your prenatal vitamins are binding, so they’re not doing your situation any favours, either.
+In your second and third trimesters, pressure from your growing uterus on your bowels can exacerbate the problem in your digestive tract.
+Plus, the extra iron and calcium in your prenatal vitamins are binding, so they’re not doing your situation any favors, either.
 And if you suffered from constipation prior to pregnancy, there’s a good chance you’ll suffer in pregnancy.
 “The risk of becoming constipated is enhanced if you have a predisposition to it,” says Wong.

 While it can make you feel all sorts of awful, it’s rare constipation will lead to anything dangerous.
-The most severe cases might result in hemorrhoids and anal fissures, caused by pressure on the veins around the rectum; these cause pain and discomfort but don’t put you or your baby in any danger.
-And there are plenty of natural ways to curb constipation before it gets to that point—prevention, says Wong, is key.
+The most severe cases might result in hemorrhoids and anal fissures and other bottom troubles, caused by pressure on the veins around the rectum.
+These cause pain and discomfort but don’t put you or your baby in any danger.
+And there are plenty of natural ways to curb constipation and pass stool before it gets to that point—prevention, says Wong, is key.

 While Hedrick found temporary relief in water and All-Bran (“I sprinkled it on everything,” she says), long-term relief didn’t come until after delivery when she was able to return to her pre-pregnancy diet, which included “a lot of dark, leafy greens” as opposed to “fully loaded cheeseburgers.”
 Despite her experience, though, Hedrick says she’d do it all over again: “There are no pregnancy discomforts that could have held me back from having children,” she says.